AndyG-unibe/Resample-ReprojectCosmoRea2-6/README.md

 * We can not a plausibilisation of the output data with a reference.
 Thins means that we can't determine obvious mistakes that may occur during the processing.
 * We had a lot of difficulties with the operating Systems.
 With Windows the .grb file processing within python wasn't possible, so we decided to use Mac OSX for doing the processing.
 This made things complicated because only one of us had a Mac computer.
 Using a unix based OS should to the job as well.
 * Reprojection: We are not shure if we did the right thing.
-At the end we ended up recalculating the axis of the raster.
+At the end we ended up working with a rasterio function we copied from the internet.
+The only thing that had to be changed was the writing mode in the function definition.
+Source: https://www.earthdatascience.org/courses/earth-analytics-python/lidar-raster-data/reproject-raster/
-* The processes use a lot of ressources.
+* The processes require a lot of ressources.
 The Python IDE crashes quite frequently, the calculations take a long time.
+My seven year old computer is able to make the calculations for the COSMO REA2, for the COSMO REA6 it crashes always (probbably to much cells in the resample) in the merge process.
+That means that from that line on in the script the script could not be tested.

 ***
 ### Acknowledgements